The Best Airline Credit Cards in Canada for 2023

 - Earn 1 point per $1 spent on all other purchases

-When you look at the earn rate of the Cobalt Card, you’ll quickly realize how quickly you can earn points in various categories.
-You’ll get 5 points per $1 spent on eats and drinks (including grocery stores); 3 points per $1 spent on streaming services; 2 points per $1 spent on travel (including transit); and 1 point per $1 spent on everyday purchases.
-I personally value 1 Aeroplan point at 2 cents each, so you’re getting a lot of value out of this card.
-Plus, the welcome bonus is typically worth at least 30,000 bonus points for new cardholders.
+When you look at the earn rate of the Cobalt Card, you’ll quickly realize how quickly you can earn points.
+You’ll earn 5 American Express Membership Rewards points per $1 spent on eats and drinks, 3 points on streaming services, 2 points on travel and transit, and 1 point on all other purchases.
+This earning rate is higher than all other cards on this list.

 American Express Aeroplan Reserve Card